-In the beginning days of web design, there wasn’t many great choices for fonts to choose from, but with the increasing demand for custom designs, and the ability to transport typography onto digital format, the number of typography fonts have risen from a few hundred, to several tens of thousands.
-There’s a custom font available for any niche, category, or creative project imaginable, and this is only the beginning of it as well.
+In the early days of web design, there weren’t many great choices for fonts.
+However, with the increasing demand for custom designs and the ability to transport typography into a digital format, the number of typography fonts has risen from a few hundred to several tens of thousands.
+Now, there’s a custom font available for any niche, category, or creative project imaginable, and this is only the beginning.
 Typography is what sets the tone for a website design.
-Headlines, content body, sub-headlines, navigation, and other design elements can be custom optimized with the use of fonts.
-Though, designers need to remind themselves to keep the number of fonts on their designs to a bare minimum, so as not to confuse readers and strain their eyes.
+Headlines, content body, sub-headlines, navigation, and other design elements can be custom-optimized with the use of fonts.
+However, designers need to remind themselves to keep the number of fonts on their designs to a bare minimum.
+Several font types on a page will confuse your readers and strain their eyes.

-WordPress as a platform works out really well for those who want to explore with adding custom fonts, the number of plugins that you can activate on your WordPress blog is far greater in numbers than it ever has been seen before, and the market is only increasing.
+WordPress as a platform will work out really well for those who want to add custom fonts.
+You can activate a great number of plugins on your WordPress blog, and the market is only increasing.
 Where there is demand, supply is naturally going to arise.
-Every year a new typography trend emerges, and designers are once again challenged to learn structural markup and design appeal all over again.
+Every year, a new typography trend emerges, and designers are once again challenged to learn structural markup and design appeal.
 As a WordPress blogger, most of the work is already done on your behalf.
-The design is there, you just need to implement a new font if you want to make the content appearance a little more specific.
+The design is there, you just need to implement a new font if you want to make the content’s appearance a little more specific.

-With tons of free font resources, such as Google Fonts, we have the ability to create unique designs that are supported only by the uniqueness of the fonts that you are using.
-The following custom fonts plugins aren’t just for using fonts from third-party resources, but also for adding or uploading your own fonts that you may have downloaded or purchased elsewhere on the web.
-Join us in counting down the best WordPress plugins that will shape the future of your typographic appearance, and may it be fruitful indeed.
+With tons of free font resources, such as Google Fonts, you can create unique designs.
+The following custom font plugins aren’t just for using fonts from third-party resources.
+They are also for uploading your own fonts that you may have downloaded or purchased elsewhere on the web.

-Fonts is focused purely around the idea of adding some extra fonts to your WordPress post editor, with the ability to also change the font size for particular paragraphs, words, or whole posts.
-This can be a really handy plugin to use on websites that write about diverse topics, and need a way to outline different aspects of an article with the help of typography.
-The premium upgrade for Fonts will enable you to add all of the Google Fonts to the selection menu, but also a custom fonts function so you can upload your own fonts and use them directly in the post editor.
+Fonts is focused purely around the idea of adding extra fonts to your WordPress post editor.
+It also has the ability to change the font size for particular paragraphs, words, or whole posts.
+This can be very useful to those who need to outline different aspects of an article through typography.
+The premium upgrade will enable you to add all of the Google fonts to the selection menu.
+You can further upload your own fonts and use them directly in the post editor.

 Use Any Font

 Working with CSS to change the styling of a design isn’t available to everyone.
-Coding is still alien to many, which of course is why so many opt for WordPress as their website platform, because WordPress makes the process of changing design an easy one.
-Take a look here at the Use Any Font plugin, an extension for your WordPress blog that will support your own custom fonts and their specifications.
-Once a font has been uploaded, it can be converted into a web friendly format, and you can start using it for whatever reasons you may come up with.
-The other advantage is concerning performance, since the Use Any Font plugin stores all your fonts on your own server, meaning it will take much less time to fetch them whenever a page has been reloaded.
+Coding is still alien to many, which, of course, is why so many opt for WordPress as their website platform.
+WordPress makes the process of changing design an easy one.
+The Use Any Font plugin supports your own custom fonts and their specifications.
+Once a font has been uploaded, you can convert it into a web-friendly format.
+Then, you can start using it for whatever reasons you may come up with.
+The other advantage concerns performance.
+Since the plugin stores all your fonts on your own server, it will take much less time to fetch them whenever a page reloads.

 Easy Google Fonts

-Google Fonts remains a solid leader in the market of free fonts, with more than 1000+ choices to pick from, there’s always something new that you can add to your typographic designs through the use of Google Fonts.
-The plugin Easy Google Fonts tries to make that process even more easy than it already is, but what stands out the most is the function that will natively integrate Google Fonts selections within the WordPress function called Customizer — the place where you usually edit your styling options for the theme that you’re using.
+Google Fonts remains a solid leader in the market of free fonts, with more than 1,000+ choices to pick from.
+There’s always something new that you can add to your typographic designs through the use of Google Fonts.
+The plugin Easy Google Fonts tries to make that process even easier than it already is.
+What stands out the most, though, is the function that will natively integrate Google Fonts selections within the WordPress function called Customizer — the place where you usually edit your styling options for the theme that you’re using.
 Through Customizer, you will have the ability to preview any changes before you commit to them, but also have the permission to change the way fonts interact with your design.

 WP Google Fonts